simnalamburt/macos-input-source/README.md

 input-source is <!-- also --> provided as a single static universal binary.
-Whether you have an Mac with Apple silicon or Intel-based Mac, you can install totp by downloading just one file.
+Whether you have an Mac with Apple silicon or Intel-based Mac, you can install input-source by downloading just one file.

 ```bash
 curl -LO https://github.com/simnalamburt/macos-input-source/releases/download/v0.1.1/input-source && chmod +x input-source